 Paypal Express, Paypal Standard and Paypal Website Payments Pro all use a mechanism called “IPN” to communicate its actions back to your website (and to our plugins).
 IPN is an acronym for “Instant Payment Notification”.

 IPN is critical for handling recurring orders.
-This is because it is PAYPAL that figures out when an order needs to be re-billed, does the rebilling and then notifies your website about the rebilling action.
+This is because it is the way that PAYPAL figures out when an order needs to be re-billed, does the re-billing and then notifies your website about the rebilling action.
 It also notifies your website about order cancellations and other similar actions.

 In order for IPN to work, the plugin creates a special URL that is handed to Paypal with every order.
 Whenever something happens to that order – a re-bill, cancellation, credit card expiration etc – a notification is sent to the special URL.

 Our plugin sees that notification, examines the payload from Paypal and updates the membership system as required.

 So, if Paypal is not able to send its IPN notifications to that URL or if that URL is not working for some reason (eg: caching), you might find strange behavior such as the following:

 If you see these kinds of strange behavior in your system, below are some troubleshooting tips that should help you resolve the issue.